aantron/ocaml.org/data/planet/skjegstad/local-mirageos-development-with-xen-and-virtualbox.md

 ---

 <p><a href="http://www.openmirage.org">MirageOS</a> is a library operating system.
 An application written for MirageOS is compiled to an operating system kernel that only contains the specific functionality required by the application - a <a href="http://queue.acm.org/detail.cfm?id=2566628">unikernel</a>.
 The MirageOS unikernels can be compiled for different targets, including standalone VMs that run under Xen.
 The Xen unikernels can be deployed directly to common cloud services such as <a href="http://openmirage.org/wiki/xen-boot">Amazon EC2</a> and <a href="http://christopherbothwell.com/ocaml/mirage/linode/2014/12/08/hello-linode.html">Linode</a>.</p>
 <p>I have done a lot of MirageOS development for Xen lately and it can be inconvenient to have to rely on an external server or service to be able to run and debug the unikernel.
 As an alternative I have set up a VM in Virtualbox with a Xen server.
 The MirageOS unikernels then run as VMs in Xen, which itself runs in a VM in Virtualbox.
-With the &quot;Host-only networking&quot; feature in Virtualbox the unikernels are accessible from the host operating system, which can be very useful for testing client/server applications.
+With the "Host-only networking" feature in Virtualbox the unikernels are accessible from the host operating system, which can be very useful for testing client/server applications.
 A unikernel that hosts a web page can for example be tested in a web browser in the host OS.
 I am hoping that this setup may be useful to others so I am documenting it in this blog post.</p>

 <p>My current VM is based on <a href="http://releases.ubuntu.com/14.04/">Ubuntu Server 14.04 LTS</a> with Xen hypervisor 4.4 installed.
 The steps described in this post should be transferrable to other distributions if they support newer versions of the Xen hypervisor (4.4+).
 I have also included a list of alternative development environments for Mirage <a href="http://www.skjegstad.com/feeds/ocaml.tag.atom.xml#alternatives">near the end</a>.</p>
 <h3>Install the Ubuntu VM</h3>
 <p>First, create a new Virtualbox VM with at least 1 GB RAM and 20 GB disk and start the Ubuntu Server installation.
 How to install Ubuntu in Virtualbox is covered in detail <a href="https://help.ubuntu.com/community/Ubuntu_as_Guest_OS">elsewhere</a>, so I will only briefly describe the most relevant steps. </p>
 <p>To keep the VM lightweight, install as few features as possible.
-We will use SSH to login to the server so select &quot;OpenSSH Server&quot;.
+We will use SSH to login to the server so select "OpenSSH Server".
 You may want to install a desktop environment later, but keep in mind that the graphics support will be limited under two layers of virtualization (Virtualbox + Xen). </p>
 <p>Give the Linux VM a hostname that is unique on your network as we will use this to access it with SSH later.
-I use &quot;virtualxen&quot;. </p>
+I use "virtualxen". </p>
-<p>Add a user you want to use for development, for example &quot;mirage&quot;. </p>
+<p>Add a user you want to use for development, for example "mirage". </p>
 <p>You may also want to reserve some of the disk space for Mirage if you plan to run applications that use block storage.
 During guided partitioning in the Ubuntu installer, if you choose to use the entire disk, the next question will allow you to specify a percentage of the disk that you want to use.
 If you plan to use Xen VMs that need direct disk access you should leave some of it for this purpose, for example 50%.</p>
 <p>After completing the installation, run apt-get update/upgrade and install the Virtualbox guest utilities, then reboot:</p>
 <div class="highlight"><pre>sudo apt-get update